Tail-adaptive Bayesian shrinkage: Motivating example 2-- Simulation study with varied sparsity level

 The results of posterior inference are displayed in Figure \ref{fig:failure of Horseshoe}.
-Panels are arranged in a way that the sparsity level increases from the left to right.
-Panels in the first, second, and third rows in the Figure \ref{fig:failure of Horseshoe} display the $95\%$ credible intervals for $\{\beta_{j}\}_{j=1}^{p}$, and those of $\{\lambda_{j}\}_{j=1}^{p}$, and posterior correlations $\{\text{cor}(\lambda_{j},\tau | y) \}_{j=1}^{p}$, respectively.
-For the ease of visualization, results corresponding to only the first $50$ coefficients of $\beta$ are plotted.
-The results corresponding to signals and noises are colored blue and red, respectively, and the true coefficient vector $\beta_{0}$ is colored green.
+The panels are arranged in a way that the sparsity level increases from left to right.
+The first, second, and third rows of panels in Figure \ref{fig:failure of Horseshoe} show the $95\%$ credible intervals for $\{\beta_{j}\}_{j=1}^{p}$, $\{\lambda_{j}\}_{j=1}^{p}$, and the posterior correlations $\{\text{cor}(\lambda_{j}, \tau | \textbf{y}) \}_{j=1}^{p}$, respectively.
+For ease of visualization, only the results corresponding to the first $25$ coefficients of $\beta$ are displayed.
+The coefficients corresponding to signals and noises are colored blue and red, respectively, while the true coefficient vector $\beta_{0}$ is colored green.